 We shared ideas of seed science experiments for kids a while ago.
 Today we will share easy plant science experiments you can do in your backyard or in your kitchen with kids.
+Kids will love to learn plant biology concepts, such as photosynthesis, transpiration, capillary action, with easy and fun activities.

 Easy Hands on Plant Science Experiments for Kids